andela-jwan/rails_testing_with_capybara/README.md

         <% end %>
       </div>
     ```
     Rerun your tests and now all tests should now pass.
+Hurray!

-IF you want, change your first expectation in the feature test to be
+    If you want to see Rspec error messages, change your first expectation in the feature test and singularize "Vendors" to create a failure:

     ```rubyonrails
     expect(page).to have_selector("h1", text: "Vendors And Their Suyas")
     ```

+    Rerun your tests and you should see:

     ```Bash
     Failure/Error: expect(page).to have_selector("h1", text: "Vendor And Their Suyas")
        expected to find css "h1" with text "Vendor And Their Suyas" but there were no matches.
 Also found "Vendors And Their Suyas", which matched the selector but not all filters.
     ```

-    which is a very descriptive error message.
+    which is a very descriptive error message!

     If you have any pending view or helper tests, feel free to delete that code.

-4. Let's write another feature test with capybara.
+4. Let's write another feature test with capybara inside your spec/features/vendors_spec.rb

     ```rubyonrails
     scenario "the vendors index page can show the vendors' suyas" do